 For your convenience, we offer studio mats, blocks and bolsters.
 For 2020 health protocols, if you are coming for yin and want to use a bolster, please bring a large towel to cover.
 We have sanitiser for your use at entry to the reception and the studio, as your health is our utmost priority.
 We offer a filtered water tap, changing rooms with showers on site, and towels are available to hire for a small fee.

 Do I need to book online before I go?

-As of mid-2020, restrictions limit class capacity, so bookings are essential.
+As of late-2020, restrictions limit class capacity, so bookings are essential.
 We recommend booking via our app or website.
 If you’re on a class waitlist, you’ll be notified via email if a space becomes available, and you can check the app to see where you are on the list.
 Please ensure you’ve allowed notifications in your profile and that your contact details are updated.

 How do memberships work?

 In addition to class packs, we have Weekly, Monthly or Yearly direct debit memberships and the option for a one-off prepaid Monthly Unlimited Pass.
 There are NO lock-in contracts, minimum terms, or cancellation fees.
 You can suspend or cancel at any time, we simply ask that you email to let us know at least a week in advance so we can arrange it for you.
 Your membership will automatically renew for subsequent weeks, months, or years until written notice is received.

 Can I suspend or extend my class pack?